Currency:

 • Are phone numbers, physical addresses, email addresses up to date?

-• After staff turnover, is there any information about the employee who was fired?
-Or is it long gone?
-Have their posts and descriptions been updated?
+• After staff turnover, is there any information about an employee who was fired or left a long time ago?
+Have their positions and descriptions been updated?

 Such simple omissions can cost you dearly, especially if your site is very complex.

 Blog posts worth mentioning here.
-Any audit of your site's content should reveal whether a particular blog post is:
+Any content audit of your site should reveal whether a particular blog post is:

 • too short